McK22/Calculator/README.md

 # Supported operations: +, *, ^, /, number system conversion.
 # To describe an operation in an input file put an operation symbol (+, *, ^ or /) followed by a space and a number system.
 # After that write two numbers in two separate lines in the appropriate number system.
-# Each two lines should be separated by an empty line.
+# They should be separated by an empty line.
 # Example:
 # + 16
 #